 Classroom Innovation Grant Process

-BVSD teachers are invited to apply online from September 30th through November 1st.
+BVSD teachers are invited to apply online from approximately the end of September through the end of October.
 In November community members volunteer to “blind read” and score applications.
 Throughout the fall, community members and businesses are invited to underwrite as many of these grants as possible.
 By late November, ClG recipients will be announced and funds will be distributed.
 At the end of the school year, all CIG recipients will submit a thank you letters to donors and a final report to Impact on Education.

 Classroom Innovation Grant Funding